Free Startup Tool

 Preferred Stock

 Equity class issued to investors with special rights including liquidation preferences (typically 1x non-participating), anti-dilution protection, and potentially board seats.
 Each funding round creates a new preferred class (Series Seed, A, B, etc.) with specific terms.
+Use our funding calculator to model how new preferred rounds affect ownership.

 Option Pool

 Shares reserved for employee equity grants.
 Typically 10-20% of fully diluted shares.
 Option pools are shown on cap tables even though shares haven't been issued yet because they represent committed future dilution.
-Plan your pool size with our vesting calculator .
+Plan your pool size with our vesting calculator.

 Price Per Share